jaehyuneyea/RPGDatabase/README.md

 **Phase 2**

-- As a user, I want to be able to save my inventory and my equips to a file
+- As a user, I want to be able to save my inventory to a file
-- As a user, I want to be able to load my inventory and equips from a file
+- As a user, I want to be able to load my inventory from a file